-The Board has established a Local Governing Body in each academy that works under the overall direction of the trustees and across all academies within the MAT.
+The Board has Local Governing Bodies in each academy that works under the overall direction of the trustees.
 The purpose of the committee is to provide oversight, investment of time and expertise alongside direction the MAT is required to provide.
 The committee works to a clear delegation scheme and focuses on three specific areas.
 The body is made up of between five and seven representatives including the chair.
-Three governors are parents, community representatives, a member of staff, the academy Headteacher, three members are academy headteachers and two members are trustees.
+The make-up of each body includes parents, community representatives, a member of staff, the academy Headteacher and trustees.
 Recruitment is carried out through a formal process.
 Key local board functions include: